harryallerston/cowdown/README.md

-Cowdown: A Simple frontend to get_iplayer and youtube_dl, supporting both streaming and downloading of media content.
+Cowdown: A silly bovine themed frontend for downloading and streaming media from the internet.
+Currently supports both get-iplayer and youtube-dl functions and streaming via mplayer

 USAGE:
 ======